 My First Attempt

-I’ve never made sponge toffee before, but broke out my trusty candy thermometer and decided to give it a try.
+I’ve never made a sponge toffee recipe a before, but broke out my trusty candy thermometer and decided to give it a try.
 As with any candy recipe, the directions are really specific -it’s science after all, so no “a little bit of this, a little bit of that” it’s more like a controlled chemistry experiment.

 It was all going so well.
 I made the candy after much research and followed all “the rules”: 300 degrees, no stirring after the sugar is disolved, add in the baking soda but don’t over stir.
 I tasted a tiny little bit I’d put aside as a tester and thought it was perfect.